eficode-academy/jenkins-katas/labs/conditional-branching.md

 This task is intentional more loosely formulated.
 Ask the instructor if you need guidance.

 * We want only to push to dockerhub when our pipeline is running on `master`
 * We want to run the component test in a stage of its own in the end of the pipeline.
-An it should run when the branch name is *not* starting with `dev/`. e.g. `dev/sal-working-branch`
+And it should run when the branch name is *not* starting with `dev/`. e.g. `dev/sal-working-branch`

 > Note: You can execute the component test like: `sh 'ci/component-test.sh'`